linusjf/RIAY/January2025.md

 ### ROSARY IN A YEAR DAY 15 - "MOTHER OF GOD" Michelle Jackson

 "Holy Mary, Mother of God , pray for us Sinners, now and at the hour of our death."So beautifully explained by Fr.
 Mark Mary, on the role and relationship of going through our Mother to Jesus.
 To understand that He led us through Scripture in the old testament about Adonijah who knows Queen Bathsheba ,and she knows the King, King Solomon her Son.
 Who goes with a request, and the Son even before knowing, says "of course I will grant it".
 If in the natural order things were the way they were so too the supernatural order reflects the natural.
 Here we know our Blessed Mother and She being the Mother of Jesus goes to Him each time we ask for her help, Jesus listens to her.
 More than granting our requests about situations we don't seem to understand, for it is our Soul she cares about even more.
 We entrust ourselves to her and ask her special protection and prayers for us at the hour of our death that is so precious and Jesus WILL grant her that request, because He loves Her and He loves us. 🙏🏽

+### AI-Generated Summary: Mary's Intercession Through Relationship

+This text explores how prayer and meditation deepen one's relationship with Jesus and Mary, becoming a source of grace.

+**Main Topics Discussed:**

+1. **Mary's Role as Intercessor:** The central theme is Mary's unique position and ability to intercede for believers with her Son, Jesus.

+1. **The Power of Relationship:** It draws a parallel between influence in earthly relationships ("who you know") and Mary's influence with Jesus due to their mother-son relationship.

+1. **Biblical Foundation:** The relationship between King Solomon and his mother Bathsheba (1 Kings 2:19-20) serves as a key illustration.

+1. **Confidence in Prayer:** Believers are encouraged to approach Mary confidently with their needs, trusting in her love and intercessory power.

+**Key Takeaways:**

+- Relationships grant access and influence, a principle observed in both the natural world (e.g., Solomon honoring Bathsheba, everyday analogies like knowing a business owner) and perfected in the spiritual realm with Mary and Jesus.

+- Mary, as the Mother of God and Queen of Heaven, holds a special, influential relationship with Jesus.

+- As a loving mother to believers, Mary effectively presents their needs and intentions to Jesus.

+- The prayer "Holy Mary, Mother of God, pray for us sinners now and at the hour of our death" encapsulates entrusting both present spiritual needs and the grace needed at death to Mary's care.

+- Confidence in approaching Mary stems from her unique position and her demonstrated intercession (e.g., the Wedding at Cana).\
+  **Notable Quotes & Insights:**

+- The interaction between Solomon and Bathsheba highlights the principle: Solomon shows great honor and assures her, _"Make your request, my mother, for I will not refuse you,"_ demonstrating the power derived from their relationship _before_ knowing the request.

+- A core insight is that the principle of relational influence is **perfected in the spiritual realm** with Mary and Jesus.

+- Mary's actions at the Wedding Feast of Cana illustrate her role: noticing the need, bringing it to Jesus, and prompting His action, a dynamic that continues.

+- Believers should approach Mary with confidence and gratitude, bringing all needs, especially for perseverance in faith and grace at the hour of death.
+The text concludes with repeated Catholic prayers (Hail Mary, Glory Be, Sign of the Cross), expressing gratitude and looking forward to continued shared prayer.

 ## January 16,2025